-If you want the best possible result in all weather conditions, it’s going to take a little time and effort to fine-tune.
-Most of the time you’ll be able to get great results with almost every channel with just a little bit of time spent, but if you’re one of those people who really chases the best possible signal numbers, be prepared to work for them.
-On the other hand, you might realize that you really don’t need to spend all that time to actually get good reception that doesn’t break up…. which is really what we’re all looking for, right?
+Of course you want the best possible result in all weather conditions.
+The best way to do that is to take a little time and effort to fine-tune.
+Most of the time you’ll be able to get great results.
+Not just on one channel, but with almost every channel with just a little bit of time spent.
+On the other hand, what if you’re one of those people who really chases the best possible signal numbers?
+Be prepared to work for them.
+On the other hand, you might realize that you really don’t need to spend all that time.
+Even with an imperfect aim, you can get good reception that doesn’t break up.
+I mean, that’s really what we’re all looking for, right?

 Check out Solid Signal for the best antennas